domsq/tina-q-cards/README.md

 - My checkout wasn’t initially working once I’d deployed, this was because I’d forgotten to set the “STRIPE_PUBLIC_KEY”, “STRIPE_SECRET_KEY” and “STRIPE_WH_SECRET” environment variables on Heroku.
 - When configuring the profiles app, I had to temporarily adjust the signal for profile creation to create a profile for my user.
 Upon testing, and before setting the signal back to what it should be, I was getting errors about the user profile already existing (this was due to the signal trying to create a new profile regardless).
 Once the signal was reset to what it should be, the error was resolved.
 - If you scroll all the way down on the products page, getting right to the bottom of the footer, the BTT button wouldn't work.
 Adding z-index of 1 fixed this.
 - When configuring Summernote for the body field on the BlogPost model admin view, I forgot to add the URLs to the base URL file, resulting in a “Not found” error.
 Correctly adding the URLs to the base URL file fixed this.
+- When configuring the blog overview template, the posts weren’t displaying as I intended, namely side by side on larger screens.
+This was due to me having put the containing div for the posts outside the for loop for generating the posts, rather than inside it.
+- When creating the blog detail page, which shows all related replies, I was initially getting an error regarding "‘RelatedManager’ object is not iterable" when trying to render the replies.
+This was due to my having referenced the associated replies in the view as "replies = post.blog_replies" instead of "replies = post.blog_replies.all()"

 ### Validator testing